 Stress and cortisol levels are normal biological responses.
-In adults, several studies have explored how chronic stress and high levels of cortisol affect physical and mental health, including the specific impacts on the brain and behavior and overall wellbeing.
-Other studies have also explored the health effects of stress and cortisol levels in children.
+Several studies have explored how chronic stress and high levels of cortisol affect physical and mental health in adults.
+These include the specific impacts on the brain and behavior and overall wellbeing.
+Other studies have also investigated the health effects of chronic stress and high cortisol levels in children.

-Cortisol is a steroid hormone produced by the zona fasciculata of the adrenal cortex within the adrenal gland and released in response to stress and low blood glucose levels to activate anti-stress and anti-inflammatory pathways, as well as to assist in the conversion of fat, protein, and carbohydrates into energy.
+Cortisol is a steroid hormone produced by the zona fasciculata of the adrenal cortex within the adrenal gland.
+It is released in response to stress and low blood glucose levels to activate anti-stress and anti-inflammatory pathways.
+Cortisol also assists in the conversion of fat, protein, and carbohydrates into energy.

-The level of cortisol normally peaks early in the morning but starts to drop in the late morning and reaches a low point at night.
-Stress and cortisol are a normal part of everyday, healthy biological processes.
-However, several external factors and environmental situations might be stressing children resulting in high levels of cortisol.
+The level of cortisol normally peaks early in the morning but starts to drop before mid-days and reaches a low point at night.
+Stress and cortisol are a normal part of healthy biological processes.
+There are still external factors and environmental situations that trigger stress in children and result in high levels of cortisol.
 Note that cortisol levels are determinants of stress levels.
-Stress triggers the release of several hormones, including cortisol.
+Stress essentially triggers the release of several hormones like cortisol.

 How Stress And Cortisol Levels In Children Affect Their Health

-Despite having critical biological functions, several studies have linked stress and high levels of cortisol with several health issues and risks.
-In children to be specific, numerous studies suggest that high cortisol levels triggered by stressful circumstances can have profound negative effects on physical and mental health.
+Several studies have linked stress and high levels of cortisol with several health issues and risks.
+Moreover, in children, numerous studies suggest that high cortisol levels triggered by stressful circumstances can have profound negative effects on physical and mental health.

 1. Disrupted Metabolism